Meg Johnson (actress): Early life

-Johnson was born Margaret Mary Green in Manchester on 30 September 1936 to Eleanor (née James), a former bus conductor, and Stan Green, a brewery foreman.
-Johnson was evacuated to Bolton during World War II and made her stage debut there, aged six, singing and dancing at the Grand theatre.
+Johnson was born Margaret Mary Green in Manchester on 30 September 1936 to Eleanor (née James), a former bus conductress, and Stan Green, a brewery foreman.
+Johnson was evacuated to Bolton during World War II and made her stage debut there, aged six, singing and dancing at the Grand Theatre.
 After developing asthma, she began singing lessons to improve her breathing.

 Career

 Johnson's first professional acting role came in May 1961, when she was 24, in a television series titled Here's Harry.
 She continued in the show until 1964.
 Subsequent roles included Family Solicitor (1961) and The Referees (1961).
 Johnson first appeared in a few episodes of the ITV television soap opera Coronation Street in 1972 as a tipsy woman and in 1976 as Brenda Holden, before being cast as Eunice Gee in 1981, a role she would play with recurring appearances until 1999.

-In the 1980s, Johnson worked with Victoria Wood, appearing in several episodes of her shows Victoria Wood: As Seen on TV, as well as Victoria Wood Presents.
+In the 1980s, Johnson worked with Victoria Wood, appearing in several episodes of her shows Victoria Wood: As Seen on TV, as well as Victoria Wood.
 In 1997, Johnson appeared in the West End theatre revival of Chicago as Mama Morton.
 She also appeared in theatre productions of Follies and Gypsy.

 From 2000 to 2003, Johnson appeared in the Channel 4 soap opera Brookside as Brigid McKenna until the soap's cancellation.
 Later in 2003, Johnson was cast as Pearl Ladderbanks in the ITV soap opera Emmerdale, although due to the number of episodes per week of Brookside being reduced in its later months, her last appearances as Brigid aired after she had already been seen on screen as Pearl.
 Johnson played the role of Pearl until March 2020.